Monday 24th June 2024

 Not every employee has a spare room or large space in their living room to install a fully-equipped home office; employees in shared or cramped accommodation may find it difficult to work long-term off the kitchen table or sofa.
 For these employees, the offer of a full-size, dedicated workspace – complete with peace and quiet if they need it – can be extremely compelling.

-Some remote employees can suffer from the isolation of being at home on their own all day, especially if their only interaction with employees is restricted to chat platforms and video calls.
+Some remote employees battle with the isolation of being at home on their own all day, especially if their only interaction with employees is restricted to chat platforms and video calls.
 Coming into the office gives them a chance to see their co-worker friends in the flesh, catch up with them, and strengthen the social bonds which facilitate better teamwork.

-The cost of living crisis is biting hard in many parts of the world, especially in Europe as the winter sets in and heating requirements go up.
-For employees with shorter commutes, the cost of traveling to the office may be smaller than the cost of the gas and electricity they consume working at home, meaning they can actually save money by coming into the office.
+The cost-of-living crisis is biting hard in many parts of the world, especially with energy prices going up, driven by geopolitical facts like the oil shortage spurred by the Russia-Ukraine war.
+For employees with shorter commutes, traveling to the office may cost less than the cost of the gas and electricity they consume working at home, meaning they can save money by coming into the office.

 Research report: Attitudes to Hybrid Working.